 - WRITE a blog post of your own.
-If you don't have a blog of your own, send it to us and we’ll consider it for publication.
+If you don't have a web platform of your own, send it to us and we’ll consider it for publication.
 If you do have your own blog, send us the link.

 - TEACH Clean Language or Clean Space to a group of friends.
 This will force you to structure your knowledge and get the answers to questions you probably didn’t know you had.

-- ATTEND an advanced course, such as Fine Tuning Your Skills or The Art Of Modelling.
+- ATTEND an advanced course, such as Fine Tuning Your Skills.

 6. Have Your Skills Assessed.